-Areas of supervision
+Areas of Supervision

 2018.
-Third supervisor, Thaneshwar Bhusal, The democratising potential of democratic innovations in the context of municipal governance in Nepal" (Advisor).
+Third supervisor, Thaneshwar Bhusal, The democratising potential of democratic innovations in the context of municipal governance in Nepal, University of Canberra.

 2017.
-Secondary supervisor, Samuel A. Antero, "The practice of citizen-centric governance in Brazil", (Advisor).
+Secondary supervisor, Samuel A. Antero, The practice of citizen-centric governance in Brazil, University of Canberra.

 2017.
-Third supervisor, Catherine Clutton, Cultural competence in health related public policy deliberations: Engaging with immigrants in Australia and Canada", Australian National University (Advisor).
+Third supervisor, Catherine Clutton, Cultural competence in health related public policy deliberations: Engaging with immigrants in Australia and Canada, Australia National University.

 2016.
-Secondary supervisor, Emma Vines, Containing English nationalism: The British political tradition and elite responses to the “English question”, (Secondary supervisor, PhD completed in December 2015).
+Secondary supervisor, Emma Vines, Containing English nationalism: The British political tradition and elite responses to the “English question”, University of Canberra.